 - Tennesse Bob’s Arthurian Narratives: Manuscript Sources in French Vernaculars – Dr. Peckham’s list of online French Arthurian manuscripts, including digital facsimiles.
 Organized into sections for Chrétien de Troyes, Grail stories, and Tristan romances.

 - Tristan and Isolt: Texts, Images, Basic Information (a subset of the Camelot Project)

-- International Marie de France Society – A site currently being revised for Marie de France, one of the great medieval authors and the only major female medieval writer of Arthurian material known so far.
-The site should include translations of Marie’s “lais,” mostly by Judy Shoaf, and historical and biographical background, as well as bibliography.
-Stay tuned.
+- International Marie de France Society – A site for Marie de France, one of the great medieval authors and the only major female medieval writer of Arthurian material known so far.
+The site includes performances of Marie’s “lais,” manuscript sources, an Anglo-Norman dictionary, and links to related scholarly societies.

 - Lais of Marie de France – Online translations of the most famous Breton Arthurian tales with annotations by Judy Shoaf and other notable scholars.